 Civic Design and Placemaking

 Since 2003, Public Art Chattanooga has partnered across public and private sectors to integrate art with urban design, create site specific artworks and rotate temporary exhibitions in Chattanooga’s urban core.
 The projects implemented create vibrant public spaces, express our city’s distinct identity and have a significant impact on its transformation and economic development.

 Since 2018, Public Art Chattanooga, Chattanooga Convention and Visitors Bureau (CVB), Humanaut, and ArtsBuild have collaborated on a month long marketing campaign called ARTBURST.
 The campaign generates more visibility around the vibrancy of the visual arts and supports cultural tourism and related economic activity in Chattanooga each April.

-During the City Artist program, an artist-in-residence is embedded within a City of Chattanooga department to apply their creative process to City projects and systems.
-The program builds on the legacy of Chattanooga as a “City of Creators," and it demonstrates the power that every Chattanoogan has in shaping the future of our city.
+The City Creators program builds on the legacy of Chattanooga as a “City of Creators," and it demonstrates the power that every Chattanoogan has in shaping the future of our city.
 Incorporating artists and artistry in a variety of disciplines into city government inspires creative thinking and generates authentic conversations with the community -- transforming the way City government responds to the needs of Chattanoogans.